Welcome to today's edition of the Rush 24-7 podcast.

 Thank you, Senator McCain.

-Uh why wouldn't we do it here?
+Why wouldn't we do it here?

 Because we just feel so bad about his district and so forth.

-So they they stand up for Congressman Jefferson and his quote unquote rights as a congressman, and what do they get?
+So they stand up for Congressman Jefferson and his quote-unquote rights as a congressman.

 Barney Frank slamming them for not having the sensitivity to understand how this is totally inappropriate, yet they think it's okay to spy on the American people without warrants.

-I want to go back, folks, because people have forgotten.
+So that's now, before we get the immigration, I want to go back, folks, because people have forgotten where this William Jefferson stuff started.

-But let's listen to this.
+Let's listen to this.

 September 13th, 2005, in the aftermath of Hurricane Katrina.

-Amid the chaos and the confusion that engulfed New Orleans after Hurricane Katrina struck, a congressman used National Guard troops to check on his property and rescue his personal belongings even while New Orleans residents were trying to get rescued from rooftops.
+Amid the chaos and the confusion that engulfed New Orleans after Hurricane Katrina struck, a congressman used National Guard troops to check on his property and rescue his personal belongings, even while New Orleans residents were trying to get rescued from rooftops.

-On September 2nd, five days after Katrina hit the Gulf Coast, Congressman William Jefferson, Democrat Louisiana, who represents New Orleans and is a senior member of the Ways and Means Committee was allowed through the military blockade set up around the city to reach the superdome where thousands of evacuees had been taken.
+On September 2nd, five days after Katrina hit the Gulf Coast, Congressman William Jefferson, Democrat Louisiana, who represents New Orleans and is a senior member of the Ways and Means Committee, was allowed through the military blockade set up around the city to reach the Superdome where thousands of evacuees had been taken.

-Military sources tell ABC News that Jefferson, an eight-term Democrat Congressman, asked the National Guard that night to take him on a tour of the flooded portions of his district.
+Military sources tell ABC News that Jefferson, an eight-term Democrat congressman, asked the National Guard that night to take him on a tour of the flooded portions of his district.

-A five-ton military truck and a half dozen military police were dispatched.
+A five-ton military truck and a half-dozen military police were dispatched.

-Lieutenant Colonel Pete Schneider, Louisiana National Guard, told ABC News that during the tour, Congressman Jefferson asked the truck take him to his home on Morengo Street in the affluent uptown neighborhood in his congressional district.
+Lieutenant Colonel Pete Schneider, Louisiana National Guard, told ABC News that during the tour, Congressman Jefferson asked the truck take him to his home on Marengo Street in the affluent uptown neighborhood in his congressional district.

 According to Schneider, this was not part of Jefferson's initial request.